Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

 Marks acoustic and electric guitars

 Just to be more accomplished on both electric and acoustic.
-Mainly keep enjoying playing music and learning new songs, techniques and theory.
+Mainly enjoy playing music and learning new songs, techniques and theory.

 Q3.
 What three skills make a great guitar player?

 I think I just said it, sorry.
 Good technique, solid theory, and a good ear.
-There’s way more than three skills though that make a guitar player sound great!
+There are way more than three skills though that make a guitar player sound great!

 Q4.
 How do you work on each of those three skills when you practice?